phil-opp/blog_os/_posts/2015-08-18-multiboot-kernel.md

 - the `mov dword` instruction moves the 32bit constant `0x2f4f2f4b` to the memory at address `b8000` (it prints `OK` to the screen, an explanation follows in the next posts)
 - `hlt` is the halt instruction and causes the CPU to stop

-Through assembling, viewing and disassembling it we can see the CPU [Opcodes] in action:
+Through assembling, viewing and disassembling we can see the CPU [Opcodes] in action:

 ```
 > nasm boot.asm